ReeceMcMillin/blog/content/notes/cs490/group_communication.md

 ```
 B-multicast(m, g):
-    for each p in g,
+    for each p in g:
         send(p, m)
 ```